hyprwm/hyprland-wiki/content/Contributing and Debugging/Tests.md

 A lot of hyprland's code cannot be unit tested, thus we have our own Hyprtester binary which runs hyprland and issues commands and expects results.

-To run Hyprtester, execute the following:
+To run Hyprtester, execute the following in a debug build:

 ```sh
 ./build/hyprtester/hyprtester -c hyprtester/test.lua -b ./build/Hyprland -p hyprtester/plugin/hyprtestplugin.so